xmclark/Npp4/README.md

 Currently, the only method for installation is by building from source.
 The plugin will be added to the notepad++ plugin manager when it is prime time.

+### Dependencies

+Current dependencies are:

+1. [nlohmann/json][]
+2. [P4API][]

+No work is required as all headers and binaries are currently checked into git.
+In the future, these dependencies should be collected by CMake (if anybody knows how to do this, please tell me).

+The P4API is on version 2016.2.
+It would be on a later version, but the Perforce people have a bug in their build system for the API causing certain stub libraries to not be copied to the output.

 ### Install From Source

 Building requires [cmake][] and [Microsoft Visual Studio][].